 - Protect virtual property - Watch out when buying or selling ‘property’ that exists inside a computer game.

 - Gaming device disposal - When disposing of your gaming device either by selling, scrapping, giving away, or donating, ensure that all your personal information has been deleted.
 Delete your account details, and backup or transfer your games to your new device.

 - Check statements regularly - Check credit card and bank statements to look for any gaming activity that doesn’t belong to you.
 If you notice anything suspicious, report it immediately to your credit card issuer or bank.
 Even if you don’t see any fraud on your statement today, it is important and good practice to check often.

 - Clicking links - Be cautious when clicking links in messages.
-Keep an eye on URLs you’re being redirected to and make sure it’s exactly the same as the site you’re used to, especially if being asked for credentials.
-The safest practice to avoid phishing, is to type the website URL in without following a link in a communication like an in-game message or email.
+Keep an eye on the URLs you’re being redirected to and make sure it’s exactly the same as the site you’re used to, especially if being asked for credentials.
+The safest practice to avoid phishing is to type the website URL in without following a link in communication like an in-game message or email.

-- Report fraud - Report any fraud activity to the game’s operator.
+- Report fraud - Report any fraudulent activity to the game’s operator.

-- Don’t share your account - Password sharing or account sharing will increase the odds of having your account hacked, have your information stolen, or lose money.
+- Don’t share your account - Password sharing or account sharing will increase the odds of having your account hacked, having your information stolen, or losing money.

 - Use a dedicated credit card - Use a virtual credit card or one that is not your everyday debit card tied to your bank account.
 This will help you minimize your risk if your credit or debit card number is part of a data breach.